Kronos-Integration/service/README.md

 ### extendetName

 Used in human readable state messages.
-Besides the actual service name it may contain additional short hints
+Besides the actual service name it may contain additional short hints.

 Returns **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)**

 ### stateChanged

 Called when the service state changes.
-Emits a serviceStateChanged event to the owner
+Emits a serviceStateChanged event to the owner.

 #### Parameters